DIPlib/diplib/CONTRIBUTING.md

 reported.
 We don't (yet) have automated testing set up on GitHub.

-If you are uncertain that changes you wish to submit will be useful to the project, feel free to [create a new issue](https://github.com/DIPlib/diplib/issues/new) on GitHub to ask abot it.
+If you are uncertain that changes you wish to submit will be useful to the project, feel free to [create a new issue](https://github.com/DIPlib/diplib/issues/new) on GitHub to ask about it.

 If there exists an issue discussing the proposed contribution, reference it as follows: `#1`.
 Add "`Closes #1`" to the commit message.